lj-ditrapani/SWE430/README.markdown

 Examples

-- Give checkpoints in the examples (complete code so far) so students know where they are
+- Give checkpoints in the examples (complete code so far) so students know where they are.
+  Provide links to e.g. code01.js code02.js code03.js ...
 - New examples (1 and 2)
 - ex 1 is write code against finished tests
 - ex 2 is full-blow TDD
 - Make video screen cast for Example 1
+- Make video screen cast for Assignment 1
 - Make video screen cast for Example 2?
 - Grab ideas from example 1.1, 1.2 and 2 from 430 13B

 Assignments

-- fix shell scripts too for exam-and-assignment-answers project to use assignment instead of exercise

 Assignment 3